 This will be a short walk as I don’t have the whole day.
 It is raining in short heavy bursts as I follow the footpath that runs off Tinkers Lane on the way out of Rochford.
 Walking over a muddy field I get slightly lost, until a dog walker points me in the direction of Sutton Church and the incongruous sight of a single gauge railway snaking away into the distance.

 I follow it for a while until it stops and I am left with signs indicating a public right of way, but which in reality is a stumble across huge clods of mud churned up by the inconsiderate farmer.
-The path becomes so unrecognisable at one point that I end up in someone’s back garden worrying about any dogs that might appear to protect their property.
-Eventually I find the path to Mucking Hall and across the fields to the dubious joys of Barling and Little Wakering – long stretches of featureless, colourless houses from the 50’s and 60’s.
-I am lucky to manage a lunchtime Guinness at the Castle Inn before getting the bus to Southend and back to London.
-As I step up into the empty bus the heavens open – I sit down with a smug smile on my face.
+The path becomes so unrecognisable at one point that I end up in someone’s back garden worrying about any dogs that might appear.
+Eventually I find the path to Mucking Hall and across the fields to the dubious joys of Barling and Little Wakering.
+Long stretches of featureless, colourless houses from the 50’s and 60’s although the pub sign at Barling is attractive.